NejcBW/InertiaCoreVueTemplate/README.md

 # in another terminal in the Inertia CoreVueApp project directory
 dotnet watch run
 ```

+### Compound build

+If you are using JetBrains Rider IDE you can also use a compound build
+configuration named **Run compound** (it is located in the `.run` directory and
+should normally be automatically picked up by the IDE).
+The configuration is
+a compound of two separate configurations:
+- dotnet-watch 'Watch'
+- npm 'run dev'

 ## Changing from TypeScript to JavaScript